j2kun/svm-sequential-minimal-optimization/decision-rule/README.md

 ```
 npm install   # or yarn install
 npm install -g gulp
+gulp watch    # demo live updates when code changes
 ```

-Then open `index.html` in a web browser and drag around the arrowhead.
+Then open `index.html` in a web browser and drag around the arrowheads.

 ```
 open index.html